What is Group Therapy?

 How does Group Therapy work?

-The object is not to prevent ups and downs in life but build resilience so that you become more able to cope with the problems and frustrations of life.
+The object is not to prevent ups and downs in life but to build resilience so that you become more able to cope with the problems and frustrations of life.
 It can also help you realise you’re not alone in your experiences.
-Group therapy works partly because, putting things into words, sometimes for the first time and being understood is a relief and is itself a valuable experience.
-While a group may seem a bit intimidating at first, many people find that once they’ve overcome this worry, they really benefit from sharing and meeting with other people in this managed setting.
+Group therapy works partly because putting things into words, sometimes for the first time, and being understood is a relief and is itself a valuable experience.
+While a group may seem a bit intimidating at first, many people find that, once they’ve overcome this worry, they really benefit from sharing and meeting with other people in this managed setting.

 Why Group Therapy?

 Some people prefer to be part of a group and find that it suits them better than individual therapy.
-Conversely many others are immediately deterred by the notion of group-based treatment.
+Conversely, many others are immediately put off by the notion of group-based treatment.
 Either stance does not mean that group therapy is the right approach for you.
 You can only enter group therapy after a detailed individual consultation, which takes place over several sessions.
-The individual consultations give you and your therapist a sense of whether talking to someone in a group setting would be helpful to you or not.
+The individual consultations give you and your therapist a sense of how helpful talking to someone in a group setting would be.

 Benefits of Group Therapy